telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

 Each adaptive Grid is rendered inside a separate mobile pane.
 Because the position of the panes is absolute, the panes overlap.
 To avoid this behavior, wrap each Grid inside a `<div>` container that is relatively positioned and has a set height.
 The absolute position is required for the transition between main and edit views to work correctly.

-The example below demonstrates how to add multiple adaptive Grids to the same page.
+The following example demonstrates how to add multiple adaptive Grids to the same page.

 ###### Example